Facebook Ads

 {{campaign.name}}&ad_group={{adset.id}}&ad_group_name={{adset.name}}

 After running your Facebook campaign for a day or two, you should start to see campaign performance details in your Gamesight reports.
-You'll automatically get impression, click, and cost data for all of your Facebook campaigns.
+Report syncing between Gamesight and Facebook can be delayed by several hours (while Gamesight measurement/reporting is near real-time).

 Postback Conversions to Facebook

-Gamesight, in partnership with Facebook, has created an integration for sending conversion data from your game back to Facebook.
-This enables automated optimization towards install, in addition to unlocking re-targeting, exclusions, and audience creation!
+Gamesight, in partnership with Facebook, has created an integration for sending conversion data from Gamesight back to Facebook, which enables Facebook to:

 Dataset - Share Partner Access

-1. Go to the Partners page in your Business Manager.
+- Go to the Partners page in Facebook Business Manager.

 Facebook provides a set of Standard Event Names that you can utilize to name your Postbacks in Gamesight.
 Using a Standard Event Name will require no additional work in Facebook to see and utilize your postback data in your Facebook campaigns.